If you’re looking for playhouse decorating ideas, you’ve come to the right place.

 Remember that your wooden playhouse has a ‘world’ outside as well.
 If you’ve got a tower playhouse with a veranda, what can you do to spice up that area?

 Well, one answer is ‘kids outdoor furniture’.
-Outdoor furniture will be weather-resistant and cheaper than alternatives.
+Outdoor furniture will be weather-resistant and cheaper than alternatives (just remember to keep it covered).
 Things like plastic stackable chairs can also be used outside on a porch or balcony when the weather’s good and inside when it’s not.

 Plus, by furnishing the inside of your playhouse, children can have friends around for tea parties.
 (You might even get an invite!).